College of Nursing Resources

 Please contact the Office of Student Affairs at 313-577-4082 or email email@example.com if you have any questions.

-If you have questions about your current courses, please email your faculty.
+If you have questions about your current courses, please email your instructor or professor.

 Where can I get more information about COVID-19 and its impact on WSU?

 - Currently admitted students should contact the College of Nursing IT office at 313-577-8604.

 - Prospective and currently admitted students can contact the University C&IT Tech Support or call 313- 577-HELP (4357).

 - Utilize the Student Training Course within Canvas OR Contact the C&IT Helpdesk at 313-577-4357 or firstname.lastname@example.org.